Published By Janet Gershen-Siegel at August 30th, 2017

 Not every vendor can help in the same way true starter credit can.
 These are merchants that will grant an approval with marginal effort.
 You also need them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-Once there are 5 to 8 or more vendor trade accounts reporting to at least one of the CRAs, then progress to the retail credit tier.
+Once there are 3 or more vendor trade accounts reporting to at least one of the CRAs, then progress to retail credit.
 These are service providers like Office Depot and Staples.
-These companies are likelier to have goods you need.

 Use the small business’s EIN on these credit applications.

-Are there 8 to 10 accounts reporting?
-Then progress to the fleet credit tier.
+Are there more accounts reporting?
+Then progress to fleet credit.
 These are companies such as BP and Conoco.
-Use this credit to purchase, fix, and maintain vehicles.
+Use this credit to purchase fuel, and to fix and maintain vehicles.
 Make certain to apply using the corporation’s EIN.

 Have you been responsibly handling the credit you’ve gotten up to this point?
-Then move onto the cash credit tier.
+Then move onto more universal cash credit.
 These are companies like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

 Know what is happening with your credit.
 Make sure it is being reported and deal with any inaccuracies ASAP.
-Get in the practice of checking credit reports and digging into the particulars, and not just the scores.
+Get in the practice of checking credit reports.
+Dig into the particulars, not just the scores.

 So, what’s all this monitoring for?
 It’s to dispute any mistakes in your records.
 Mistakes in your credit report(s) can be corrected.
 But the CRAs normally want you to dispute in a particular way.